-- Parallelism between Connectivity test in Pre-Prod for all ECMS Actors and CBT phase in EAC - Parallelism between CBT/Community testing Phase 1b and Community testing phase 2 for NCBs. - Parallelism between Community testing phase 2 and Business Day/Operational testing phase in PreProd with some interruption due to the Operational testing having a disruptive nature.
+- Parallelism between Connectivity test in UTEST for all ECMS Actors and CBT phase in EAC - Parallelism between CBT/Community testing Phase 1b and Community testing phase 2 for NCBs, CSDs and TPAs. - Parallelism between Community testing phase 2 and Business Day/Operational testing phase in UTEST with some interruption due to the Operational testing having a disruptive nature.

 The figure below presents the timeline for UT stage.
-Any further change in the UT plan below will not be updated in the Strategy document itself but in the ECMS info pack - user testing and migration published on the ECB website.
+Should there be any discrepancy in the UT plan between this document and the ECMS info pack, the ECMS info pack - user testing and migration published on the ECB website prevails.